 The Investor’s Business Daily/TechnoMetrica Optimism Index is considered to be a preview of the upcoming consumer confidence indices

-The Investor’s Business Daily/TechnoMetrica Optimism Index (IBD/TIPP Index) has a good track record of predicting how the two major consumer confidence indices—the Conference Board and the University of Michigan Consumer Confidence indices—will look when they’re released later in the month.
-The IBD/TIPP Index is conducted from a poll of 901 adults in the last week of July.
+The Investor’s Business Daily/TechnoMetrica Optimism Index has a good track record of predicting how the two major consumer confidence indices—the Conference Board and the University of Michigan Consumer Confidence indices—will look when they’re released later in the month.
+The IBD/TIPP Index is conducted from a poll of 852 adults in the last week of July.

 Highlights from the report

-The IBD/TIPP Optimism Index decreased by 2 points to 45.1 versus 47 in July.
+The IBD/TIPP Optimism Index decreased by 1.1 points to 44.5 versus 45.6 in July.
 It’s just slightly below its 12-month average.
-A reading below 50 indicates pessimism, and a reading over 50 indicates a positive outlook, while a reading under 50 indicates a negative outlook.
+A reading below 50 indicates pessimism.

-The personal financial outlook dropped 2.3 points to 53.8.
-Rising asset prices (particularly real estate and stock prices) contributed positively to the report.
+The personal financial outlook dropped 0.4 points to 54.3.
+Rising asset prices—particularly real estate and stock prices—contributed positively to the report.

-Finally, confidence in the government fell again to 35.8.
+Finally, confidence in the government fell by quite a bit—almost 3 points—to 37.5.
 Overall, Americans have little faith in government.

 Implications for homebuilders

-Buying a home (particularly a new home) requires a great deal of confidence in the future.
+Buying a home—particularly a new home—requires a great deal of confidence in the future.
 Indeed, KB Home (KBH) said that consumer confidence is even more important than interest rates.
-Homebuilders need consumers to be comfortable in their personal situation, the economy, and the future of home prices.
+Homebuilders need for consumers to be comfortable in their personal situation, the economy, and the future of home prices.
 The index shows that people are more confident in their own situation than they are in the economy in general.